openebs/community/ROADMAP.md

 ## Roadmap change process

-For a CNCF sandbox project with a **small maintainer team (≤6 maintainers)**, the roadmap change process should be **lightweight, pragmatic, and efficient**, while still being transparent and community-driven.
+For a CNCF sandbox project with a **small maintainer team**, the roadmap change process should be **lightweight, pragmatic, and efficient**, while still being transparent and community-driven.
 The process below balances inclusiveness with agility.
 ________________________________________

 ### 1. Principles